Intuitive-Solution/neibrPay/apps/admin-web/PDF_INVOICE_IMPLEMENTATION.md

 1. Fill out the invoice form with units, items, and details
 2. The preview panel will appear when units and items are selected
+3. **If multiple units are selected**: Use the "Preview Unit" dropdown to select which unit to display in the PDF
-3. Use the action buttons to:
+4. Use the action buttons to:
    - **Preview PDF**: Review the invoice before saving
    - **Download PDF**: Save the invoice to your device
    - **Print PDF**: Print the invoice directly